STEM Educational Gaming Research Group

 Traditional methodologies of delivering instruction have been going through a technological revolution, due to the rise of computer-based technology.
 One technology in particular, serious games, has shown great potential in enhancing the learning of dynamic science, technology, engineering, and mathematics (STEM) concepts traditionally acquired through practical experience.
 In particular, serious and educational games have shown to not only engage and motivate students but also allow them to acquire complex problem-solving skills.
 Another way to engage students is by immersing them inside of virtual reality (VR) environment.
 VR has shown immense potential in having users establishing emphatic connections with the virtual environment.

-To support the interaction of STEM education and innovative pedagogical technology I have started the STEM Educational Gaming Research Group.
-Its goal is to support Cal State East Bay students in gaining competitive technical and problem-solving skills, stimulate student’s involvement in research, and promote new internal and external research.
+To support the interaction of STEM education and innovative pedagogical technology I started the STEM Educational Gaming Research Group.
+Its goal was to support Cal State East Bay students in gaining competitive technical and problem-solving skills, stimulate student’s involvement in research, and promote new internal and external research.

 Can Game Performance Indicate Learning Gains?